Kritikalcoder/ground_up_basics_trust_ml/README.md

 ## **Ground Up Basics for Trustworthy Machine Learning**

-This is a curation of resources in various sub-fields of Computer Science and Math that are helpful to building a solid understanding of Trustoworthy Machine Learning.
+This is a curation of educational resources in various sub-fields of Computer Science and Math that are helpful to building a solid understanding of Trustworthy Machine Learning.
 While there are many wonderful resources out there, this collection focuses on the required basics.
 This list is in no way complete and I encourage others to contribute to it :)

 ### **Topics**
 - Probability